afollestad/material-dialogs/README.md

 Checkbox prompts allow you to display a UI similar to what Android uses to ask for a permission on API 23+.

+**Note:** you can use checkbox prompts with list dialogs and input dialogs, too.

 ```java
 new MaterialDialog.Builder(this)
     .iconRes(R.drawable.ic_launcher)